 Blow Drying: It is not a requirement that you fully blow dry your freshly washed dog, but blow drying (using a blow dryer and brush) tends to straighten out the coat and make it fluffier.
 It also helps ensure you don’t miss any errant tangles.

 Ear Care: As dogs with ears that don’t stand upright, special care needs to be taken.
 A weekly ear wipe out with a paper towel moistened with liquid pet ear cleaner will cut down on oils, wax, and buildup.
-Only wipe out the portion of the ear you can see!
-You will also want to wipe the inside of ears dry after a bath or swimming along with applying ear powder to keep them dry.
+A natural way to keep clean and keep yeast down is Apple Cider vinegar diluted a little with water.
+This can be poured in canal and rub it together from outside then wipe out and Q-tip out.
+Easy with Q-tips don’t go to deep.
+You can also find this on you- tube.
+You will also want to wipe the outside, inside of ears dry after a bath or swimming along with applying ear powder to keep them dry.
 Ears left moist can be a breeding ground for fungus or bacteria and lead to chronic ear issues.
 Lastly, your Doodle’s ears should have the hair on the inside of the ears clipped or plucked to allow better air flow.

 Feet: Toenails must be trimmed on a schedule.
 As a puppy, the toenails will grow very quickly and lightly trimming once every 1-2 weeks keeps them at an appropriate length.
 When your Doodle is an adult, his nails should be trimmed once every 2-4 weeks.
 It is important to maintain this schedule because nails left to grow long can damage a dog’s foot.
 Additionally, Doodles have hair on the bottom of the foot and in between the toes.
 This hair is best kept short and so should be trimmed at toenail trimming time.
 Otherwise, this hair often mats into little tangles in between the dog’s pads.